141st Air Refueling Squadron: World War II

-The 341st Fighter Squadron was activated at Mitchel Army Airfield, New York, on 30 September 1942.
-It was equipped with the P-47 Thunderbolt.
+The 341st Fighter Squadron was activated at Mitchel Field, New York, on 30 September 1942.
+It was equipped with the Republic P-47 Thunderbolt.
 The 341st was one of the first USAAF squadrons to be equipped with the P-47.

 After an extended period of training in the northeast United States, the squadron deployed to Archer Field (Archerfield Airport), Brisbane, Australia in June 1943.
 Began long-range missions to strike at Japanese targets in New Guinea.
 In mid-June the 341st made the 1,200-mile flight from Brisbane to Port Moresby, New Guinea.
 The unit operated from New Guinea and Noemfoor until November 1944, flying patrol and reconnaissance missions and escorted bombers to targets in New Guinea and New Britain.

 In 1944 the 341st began to attack airfields, installations, and shipping in western New Guinea, Ceram, and Halmahera to aid in neutralizing those areas preparatory to the US invasion of the Philippines.
 When U.S. troops landed on Luzon the squadron in process of conversion from P-47's to P-51 Mustangs, began operation from San Marcelino airstrip a few days after the landing at San Marcelino and Subic Bay.
 From this location the unit engaged in ground support operations, bombing and strafing in close support of ground troops.
 Remained in the Philippines throughout the campaign, moving to Okinawa in mid July 1945 in preparation for the planned invasion of Japan.
 Engaged in long-range operations over the Japanese Home Islands until ceasing combat on 14 August 1945.

 Became part of the Army of Occupation in Japan, moving to Itami Airfield, Japan in October 1945 as part of Far East Air Forces.
 Inactivated at Itami Airfield on 10 May 1946.